flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 2. Determine the Flex temperature if a reduced thrust setting (Flex) can be used; and
 3. Determine the appropriate takeoff speeds, V1, VR, and V2 for the conditions specified.

-!!! tip "Takeoff Performance Example and Guide"
+!!! tip "Takeoff Performance Examples and Guide"
     To see more about how to plan and identify required information to input into the flyPad takeoff performance calculator, see our guide:

     [Advanced Takeoff Calculator Guide](../../../pilots-corner/advanced-guides/flight-planning/takeoff-perf-calc.md){ .md-button }